ckamaury/docker/README.md

-# docker

 # DEV FIGHTERS - Docker

-Use docker in local machine for new project (like Symfony).
+Use Docker in local machine for new project (like Symfony).
 MySQL + Nginx + PHP

 Installation